 Iriun 4K Webcam

-You can choose to dim the smartphone's screen automatically to save battery while recording (turn that on, especially if you are recording in the 4K).
+- You can dim the smartphone's screen automatically to save battery while recording (turn that on, especially if you are recording in the 4K).

-You can use the free version as is without a watermark.
-You will be just missing some very useful options.
+- You can use the free version as is without a watermark.
+You will be just missing some beneficial options.

-I really like that you can use the desktop app to auto-start the smartphone app when plugging in/connecting your smartphone to your computer.
+- I like that you can use the desktop app to auto-start the smartphone app when plugging in/connecting your smartphone to your computer.

 Here are two screenshots from Streamlabs OBS using Iriun and DroidCam as inputs.
 There is some difference in quality, but I don't think it is that noticeable, especially in lower resolutions than my 2K monitor.

 I think you should explore both options to decide what works better for you.
-Needless to say, both apps are lifesavers for those of us who just started streaming and want to save some money.
+Both apps are lifesavers for those of us who just started streaming and want to save some money.

-You can also very easily use the Iriun WebCam or DroidCam on Zoom, Skype or any other app you use for online meetings or conferences.
-The device added by Iriun is called “Iriun WebCam” and DroidCam adds two, “DroidCam Source 2” and “DroidCam Source 3”.
-For me “DroidCam Source 2” was the one that worked.
+You can also easily use the Iriun WebCam or DroidCam on Zoom, Skype, or any other app for online meetings or conferences.
+The device added by Iriun is called “Iriun WebCam,” and DroidCam adds two, “DroidCam Source 2” and “DroidCam Source 3”.
+For me, “DroidCam Source 2” was the one that worked.
 You can make the switch in Skype's or Zoom's settings, just like with any other webcam.

-Here is a screenshot for my Skype as I switched the video recording device to Iriun:
+Here is a screenshot of my Skype as I switched the video recording device to Iriun:

-Here is my YouTube video about turning your smartphone to a 4K webcam with Iriun.
-It's a very simple process:
+Here is my YouTube video about turning your smartphone into a 4K webcam with Iriun.
+It's a straightforward process: